auth0/docs/articles/dashboard/manage-dashboard-admins.md

 Follow the on-screen instructions to complete your enrollment.

-# Support-Only Users
+## Support-Only Users

 If you want to allow employees of your organization to have access to our [Support Center](https://support.auth0.com), but you don't want to give them complete Administrator access over the tenant or a particular application, you can alternatively add them as Support-Only users.
-If that's the case, please follow the instructions described [here](https://auth0.com/docs/support#add-support-only-users).
+If that's the case, please follow the instructions described in our [Support Options](/support#add-support-only-users) documentation.